LesFerch/WinSetView/Manual.md

 This folder contains files that are required for *WinSetView.hta* to function.

-The **Fonts.txt** file contains a list of fonts to display in the WinSetView font selection menu.
-If this file is missing, only the two currently selected fonts will be shown.
+**FileDialog.hta** is a launcher for **FileDialog.exe** to make it open modal.

-The **FileDialog.exe** file provides the open/save dialog used by WinSetView for the *Load Settings*, *Save Settings*, and *Restore* buttons.
+**FileDialog.exe** provides the open/save dialog used by WinSetView for the *Load Settings*, *Save Settings*, and *Restore* buttons.
 This executable is written in C#.
-The source code is FileDialog.cs.
+The source code is can be found [here](https://github.com/LesFerch/FileDialog).

+**Fonts.txt** contains a list of fonts to display in the WinSetView font selection menu.

-The **Modal.hta** file provides the modal dialogs that are displayed by WinSetView, such as the column re-order dialog.
+**Modal.hta** provides modal dialogs that are displayed by WinSetView, such as the column re-order dialog.

-The **Themes.ini** file contains the WinSetView light and dark themes.
+**Themes.ini** contains the WinSetView light and dark themes.
 This file can be edited to change the existing themes or add new themes.

+**WinSetView.ico** provides the icon for WinSetView.hta.

 ## Language Folder